How do you know when it’s the right time to pull the trigger on a big decision?

 So, when is the best time to move to the cloud?

 The short answer: When your business needs it.
-Here are four signs that indicate it might be time to finally ditch that on-premises data center and head to the cloud.
+Here are four signs that indicate it might be time to finally ditch that on-premises data center and consider Cloud Managed Infrastructure services.

 1. You’re ready to upgrade to a new software release.